 International honours came Ilori's way too and he represented his country at U18, U19 and U20 level while learning his trade.
 A regular berth in the Sporting starting XI remained out of reach, however.

-Until last season.
-With Sporting struggling in the Primeira Liga, coach Jesualdo Ferreira put his faith in the youth prospects who had so impressed during their NextGen Series journey.
+But with Sporting struggling in the Primeira Liga, coach Jesualdo Ferreira put his faith in the youth prospects who had so impressed during their NextGen Series journey.

 Ilori - noted for his aerial ability and versatility in playing anywhere in defence - made his first senior league appearance of the 2012-13 season in February, notching an early goal in victory at Gil Vicente.